dmbarbour/wikilon/docs/ApplicationModel.md

 A stream of Awelon code manipulates a 'context' in the computer.
 This context is a stack of data and function values.
 This is much more precise than natural language.
 But we could take some inspiration from natural language by modeling a 'value' that represents a partial model with hard and soft constraints, such that we can automatically 'search' for valid implementations of the model.

 I believe this would offer a powerful basis for generic programming, adaptive programming, program refinement, and application development.
-We can also leverage intermediate ideas like [Dyna](https://github.com/nwf/dyna) or [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf).
+We can also leverage intermediate models like [Dyna](https://github.com/nwf/dyna) or [μKanren](http://webyrd.net/scheme-2013/papers/HemannMuKanren2013.pdf).
+But we should certainly use a "scored" logic of some form: search is much more efficient if we can focus on a few high quality options.

 This is a long-term goal for Awelon.
-But it's not a complete application model.
+It's not a complete application model, but could be used to construct other application models that are more robust and adaptive to changes in data or definition.

 # Brainstorming

-## Hierarchical Dictionary Structure (Rejected For Now)
+## Hierarchical Dictionary Structure (Rejected)

 We could efficiently represent hierarchical embedding of dictionaries by using a `dictname/` prefix with implicit scope.
 For example, `:d/foo bar baz` will implicitly depend on `d/bar` and `d/baz`.
 With this, we could update individual words deep in the hierarchy or update the full embedded dictionary as a one-liner `/d/ secureHash`.
-We can extend Awelon syntax so the host can reference words of form `d/foo`.
+We can then extend Awelon syntax so the host can reference words of form `d/foo`.

-Embedded dictionaries have potential to simplify issues related to name conflicts and information security, which would otherwise handled in an ad-hoc manner via community dictionaries and static analysis.
-But the advantage gained seems to be limited.
+Embedded dictionaries have potential to simplify control over name conflicts and information security, which would be otherwise handled in an ad-hoc manner via community dictionaries and static analysis.

-A significant disadvantage is that we require the aesthetically awkward `d/42` or `d/"hello world"` to indicate dependency on `d/succ`, `d/cons`, and so on.
-For convenience and consistency, we might accept `d/[x y z]` as equivalent to `[d/x d/y d/z]`, such that `d/42 => d/[41 succ] => [d/41 d/succ]`.
-Aesthetics could feasibly be mitigated by *localization* - allowing a rewrite from `d/foo` to `foo` when the meaning is obviously equivalent, which should be the case for common data types.

-Another disadvantage is that there is reduced pressure to develop a common community with shared data and language.
-One of Awelon's goals with the dictionary model is related to easy sharing within a community, the ability for humans in a community to learn and share a common set of 'words' to communicate and share computation artifacts with each other.

-At this time, I'm uncertain whether hierarchical dictionary structure is is worth these costs.
-Fortunately, it is easy to delay introduction of hierarchical dictionary structure without risk of incompatibility.
-I will leave this feature out of Awelon unless there is sufficiently strong and clear use case.
+But there are some significant disadvantages.
+First, the resulting dictionary is aesthetically awkward, occasionally requiring `d/42` or `d/"hello world"`.
+We could support `d/[x y z]` but it complicates parsers and interpreters.
+More importantly, there is a broad impact on the social level if we reduce pressure to develop references (words) with globally shared meanings.

+With a flat namespace, developers can more easily share data.
+We may need ad-hoc analysis to control dependency relationships between "packages", and we'll need a community center (like a package registry) to resist name conflicts.
+But we can develop an environment where words have stable meanings - a shared language.

 ## Local Identifiers (Rejected)